 These are un-rooted pads, will ship without soil, and are at least 2 years of age when harvested.
 The average size of un-rooted pads is 8 to 11 inches, and weigh approximately 1/2 poud each.
 They root easily, and start growing quickly, once established and weather is warm.
 They may be rooted indoors in fall or winter, and transplanted outdoors the following spring.

-This is the only time pads will be harvested this year, and once sold out, will not be offered again until September 2018.
-We are harvesting a maximum of 75 pads.
+This is the only time pads will be harvested this year, and once sold out, will not be offered again until 2018.

 This item ships within the United States only, and starts shipping late during the week of September 11th.
 Full planting instructions are included.